Stuart Peach: Air officer

 From July 2000 to June 2003, Peach was Commandant of the Air Warfare Centre, and Assistant Chief of Staff Intelligence at RAF Strike Command.
 He was promoted to air commodore on 1 January 2001.

 Promoted to air vice marshal on 1 August 2003, Peach served as Director General Intelligence Collection from July 2003 to March 2006.
 He was promoted to air marshal on 17 March 2006, and appointed Chief of Defence Intelligence, becoming Chief of Joint Operations in March 2009, having been appointed Knight Commander of the Order of the Bath (KCB) in the 2009 New Year Honours List.

 Peach was promoted to air chief marshal and appointed the first commander of the new Joint Forces Command in December 2011.
 He went on to become Vice-Chief of the Defence Staff in May 2013.
 As of 2015, Peach was paid a salary of between £190,000 and £194,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.
 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 2016 New Year Honours.

 On 22 January 2016, the Ministry of Defence announced that Peach would succeed General Sir Nick Houghton as Chief of the Defence Staff in summer 2016.
 Peach took over on 14 July 2016.
 He succeeded General Petr Pavel as Chairman of the NATO Military Committee on 29 June 2018.
+For his services in the role, Peach was awarded the Joint Staff Medal from Italy, appointed a Commander First Class of the Order of King Abdulaziz by Saudi Arabia, and award the Commander of the Legion of Merit and National Intelligence Distinguished Service Medal by the United States.
 In December 2021 Peach became the Prime Minister's Special Envoy for the Western Balkans.
 He retired in March 2022.

 House of Lords

 It was announced on 14 October 2022 that Peach would be appointed a life peer by King Charles III.
 On 21 November 2022, he was created Baron Peach, of Grantham in the County of Lincolnshire.
 He sits as a crossbencher.

+He carried Curtana, the Sword of Mercy, at the Coronation of Charles III and Camilla.

+On St George's Day 2024, Peach was appointed a Knight Companion of the Order of the Garter.

 Family and personal life

 Peach married Brigitte Ender in 1986; they have one son and one daughter.
-He was President of the RAF Rugby League; he is interested in sport, military history and cooking.
+He was President of the RAF Rugby League; he is interested in sports, military history and cooking.

 Peach has an honorary DTech degree from Kingston University and an honorary LittD degree from the University of Sheffield.
 He is an Honorary Fellow of Downing College, Cambridge.